hashicorp/terraform-provider-vsphere/website/docs/index.html.markdown

   password       = "${var.vsphere_password}"
   vsphere_server = "${var.vsphere_server}"

-  # if you have a self-signed cert
+  # If you have a self-signed cert
   allow_unverified_ssl = true
 }